-All visitors are required to receive permission from the Principal's Office to visit the school.
+All building visitors must receive permission from the Principal's Office to visit the school.
 Visitors must wear a Visitors Badge and have the office hold their driver's license when they are in the building.
-Visitors wishing to attend a class, assembly or just look around may be permitted at the discretion of the Principal.
+Visitors wishing to attend a class, assembly or just look around may be permitted at the principal's discretion.